nih-cfde/announcements/README.md

-# Weekly Announcements
+# Announcements

-The Weekly Announcements email will serve as a way for anyone in the group to quickly share announcements that are archived both in GitHub and our Announcements mailing list.
+The Announcements email will serve as a way for anyone in the group to quickly share announcements that are archived both in GitHub and our Announcements mailing list.

-## How to contribute to Weekly Announcements
+## How to contribute to Announcements

 Anyone in the CFDE can contribute by adding comments to [the open announcements issue in this repository](https://github.com/nih-cfde/announcements/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+Announcements).